mintproject/MINT-Transformation/README.md

 Model-specific Transformations: Topoflow, PIHM, Cycles, Econ, etc.

-A list of available transformatios can be found in the [wiki](https://github.com/mintproject/MINT-Transformation/wiki/Transformation-Pipelines)
+A list of available transformations can be found in the [wiki](https://github.com/mintproject/MINT-Transformation/wiki/Transformation-Pipelines)

 Table of Contents